-For Money Market and Statement Savings Accounts: If transaction limits are exceeded, an Excess Withdrawal fee will be deducted from account and/or the account may be converted to one of the checking account options with unlimited transactions.
 For CDs: APY (Annual Percentage Yield) assumes the principal and interest remain on deposit for entire year.
 Withdrawals/interest payments will reduce earnings on account.
 CDs require a minimum balance of \$500 to earn APY and there is a penalty for early withdrawal of principal.
-For checking accounts: Early Closing Fee applied if account is closed prior to 180 days of opening date and monthly dormancy fee applied for no activity in account for 12 months.
+For checking accounts: Early Closing Fee applied if account is closed prior to 180 days of opening date.
 Changes to accounts, rates, terms and fees may occur.
 Fees may apply to deposit accounts and are explained in account disclosures.
 You may obtain a copy of any account agreement, disclosure, rate sheet or fee schedule from our banking offices.
 Please call us or stop in and ask us for the most recent information.

-FDIC
+Member FDIC